GoogleCloudPlatform/database-assessment/docs/user_guide/postgres/collection_scripts.md

   VM collection definition (optional):
         --vmUserName          Username for the ssh session to --hostName for collecting machine information.
+                              Must be supplied to collect hardware configuration of the database server if the collection script is not run dirctly on the database server.
         --extraSSHArg         Extra args to be passed as is to ssh.
 Can be specified multiple times or as a single quoted string..

 ```